Online Psychodynamic Therapy & Its Impact On Mental Health

 • Social anxiety disorder.
 Research from 2022 suggests that psychodynamic therapy may result in a “significant reduction” in symptoms of social anxiety disorder.

 This type of therapy may also be used to support individuals with certain types of neurodivergence, such as attention-deficit/hyperactivity disorder (ADHD).
 One study suggests that it may “de-pathologize ADHD-related symptoms and foster insight and self-regulation,” particularly in children and adolescents with ADHD.
-Finally, PDT could be suggested as well for someone who simply wants to learn more about themselves, process past experiences, adjust current behaviors, or overcome specific emotional challenges.
+Finally, online psychodynamic therapy could be suggested as well for someone who simply wants to learn more about themselves, process past experiences, adjust current behaviors, or overcome specific emotional challenges.

-How psychodynamic therapy works
+How online psychodynamic psychotherapy works

-PDT can be thought of as having three core steps, which the therapist and the client will engage in together over time in an effort to promote significant changes in self-understanding and positive behavioral adjustments.
+Online psychodynamic therapy can be thought of as having three core steps, which the therapist and the client will engage in together over time in an effort to promote significant changes in self-understanding and positive behavioral adjustments.

-1. Describing the primary patterns and related challenges
+1. Describing the primary patterns and related challenges in online psychodynamic therapy

 The first step of PDT is usually for the clinician to take stock of the mental health or behavioral challenges the client may be facing.
 Psychodynamic therapists may do this by working to identify patterns in their client’s feelings, actions, relationships, or experiences and then aiming to gain insight into where these patterns might come from and how they may be affecting their functioning.
 They may specifically look at behavioral or emotional patterns in the area of the self, relationships, work, and general cognition.
 Free association is an example of a technique that may be used for this purpose.